Robin Hood and the Monk

 Robin Hood and the Monk is a Middle English ballad and one of the oldest surviving ballads of Robin Hood.
-It is also one of the longest ballads at around 2,700 words.
+The earliest surviving document with the work is from around 1450, and it may have been composed even earlier in the 15th century.
+It is also one of the longest ballads at ninety stanzas and approximately 360 lines.
 It is considered one of the best of the original ballads of Robin Hood.